Skip to content

 Is Scottsdale Community College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Scottsdale Community College earn a median of $47,905, roughly in line with national averages for graduates.
+Ten years out, alumni of Scottsdale Community College earn a median of $47,905, roughly in line with the national average for college graduates.

 $39,059